Inviting people onto Mastodon and the Fediverse

 If you do want people to sign up on the same server as you, there’s an “invite” feature on Mastodon which lets you invite them directly to your server:

-3. Choose the settings you want for your invitation links and then click Generate.
+4. Choose the settings you want for your invitation link and then click Generate.

 Some servers close themselves to new sign-ups if they get too full, but still allow existing members to generate invitations.
 If your friend is unable to sign up on your server directly due to it closing to new members, they may still be able to sign up if you send them an invitation.